 Health Impact Assessments

-EPA is evaluating Health Impact Assessment (HIA) as a decision-support tool for promoting sustainable and healthy communities.
+Health Impact Assessment (HIA) is a decision-support tool being utilized by EPA to promote sustainable and healthy communities.
 The foundation of a healthy community is strongest when built upon a decision-making process that balances environmental, social, and economic factors to promote the health and well-being of its members.
 HIA is a tool designed to investigate how a proposed program, project, policy, or plan may impact health and well-being and inform decision-makers of these potential outcomes before the decision is made.

 - determine the potential effects of a proposed decision on the health of a population and the distribution of those effects within the population;